-Los Angeles also boasts a fabulous array of picnic options from downtown to high above and even in the grounds of a famous actors estate.
+Los Angeles also boasts a fabulous array of picnic options from downtown to high above, the best parks in Los Angeles for picnics and even on the grounds of a famous actors estate.

-So, whether you live in LA or are just visiting, there’s plenty of great reasons to pack a picnic hamper or a portable feast and soak up some of LA’s great alfresco dining locations.
+So, whether you live in LA or are just visiting, there are plenty of great reasons to pack a picnic hamper or a portable feast and soak up some of LA’s best picnic locations.

 These are some of the best picnic spots in Los Angeles.

 The Grand Park in Downtown Los Angeles is a great spot to picnic or relax between sights.

 This 12-acre park, located between Spring Street and Grand Avenue, has an excellent location in the heart of the city’s Civic Center.
 It is surrounded by iconic attractions such as the Dorothy Chandler Pavilion, the Walt Disney Concert Hall, the Broad Museum, and the City Hall.

 The part of the park closer to Spring Street is equipped with playgrounds, a dog park (dogs are allowed on leash in other areas of the park), restrooms, and potable water fountains.